agoy184/cmpm-121-final-G2/README.md

 ### [F0.g] A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).
 We made no major changes for this requirement, an inventory system is still around for the player to show the plants that they've collected, as well as a conditional that checks whether they have collected a total of 5 plants for their inventory at growth level 3.

-## Reflection

-### How has the team’s plan changed?
-So far the team's plan hasn't necessarily changed, as we are laying a base foundation for our game's mechanics.
-We have not yet reached a point where our team has had to change course for what our finished game will look like.

-### Did you reconsider any of the choices you previously described for Tools and Materials or your Roles?
-We have not reconsidered our choices regarding tools or materials, as all of the currently established tools and materials are satisfactory with all of the current requirements.

-# Devlog Entry - [12/04/2023]
 ## (F1) How we satisfied the software requirements
 ### [F1.a] The important state of each cell of your game’s grid must be backed by a single contiguous byte array in AoS or SoA format.
 Your team must statically allocate memory usage for the whole grid.
 We satisfied this requirement by making the grid a byte array using the Array of Structures format.
 The grid is split up between all 25 cells.
 Within each cell, it's split up between the data about the cell and the actual plant data.
 However, it is all accessible and theoretically capable of being changed from anywhere.